hashicorp/consul/website/source/intro/getting-started/agent.html.md

 All other agents run in client mode.
 A client is a very lightweight process that registers services, runs health checks, and forwards queries to servers.
-The agent must be run on every node that is part of the cluster.
+The agent must be running on every node that is part of the cluster.

 For more detail on bootstrapping a datacenter, see [this guide](/docs/guides/bootstrapping.html).